ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/index.md

 ---
 title: Introduction to smart contracts
-description:
+description: An overview of smart contracts, focussing on their unique characteristics and limitations.
 lang: en
 sidebar: true
 ---

-## Prerequisites

-Make sure you've read up on accounts, transactions and the EVM before embarking on the world of smart contracts.

-## What are smart contracts?

 Smart contracts are a type of [Ethereum account](/en/developers/docs/accounts/).
 This means they have a balance and they can send transactions over the network.
 However they're not controlled by a user, instead they are deployed to the network and run as programmed.
 User accounts can then interact with a smart contract by submitting transactions that trigger certain functions that have been designed into the contract.
 They can define rules, like a regular contract, and automatically enforce them via the code.

+## Prerequisites

+Make sure you've read up on [accounts](/developers/docs/accounts/), [transactions](/developers/docs/transactions/) and the [Ethereum virtual machine](/developers/docs/evm/) before jumping into the world of smart contracts.

 ## A digital vending machine